 What is a chiropractor?
 The question seems straightforward enough.
-Yet, because the definition of the term “chiropractic” remains fluid, pinning down a definition of its practitioners is somewhat problematic.
-For more than a century, since chiropractic founder Daniel David Palmer first postulated that 95 percent of all diseases are caused by spinal disorders and can be treated through manual manipulation of the vertebrae, the chiropractic profession has tried to define itself.
+Yet, because the definition of the term chiropractic remains fluid, pinning down a definition of its practitioners is somewhat problematic.
+For more than a century, since chiropractic founder Daniel David Palmer first claimed that 95 percent of all diseases are caused by spinal disorders and can be treated through manual manipulation of the vertebrae, the chiropractic profession has tried to define itself.

 In essence, chiropractors train under the belief that the body has a powerful self-healing ability and that proper alignment of the spine facilitates the body’s vitality, which Palmer defined as the relationship between the human nervous system and the body’s functionality.
 This base philosophy diverges between the two categories to which chiropractors historically have belonged: